 One of Meteor’s selling points is its transparent client-server data

-Collections API, which is backed by
+synchronisation through its powerful `Collections` API, which is backed by

 MongoDB on the server side.
 This poses a potential challenge for us: how can we leverage the reactive `Collection`s of Meteor yet feed it with Postgres data?

 into live page update as database insertions occur on Postgres.
 You could extend this to deal with database updates and deletions as well, an exercise left for the willing.

-Don’t worry about AngularJS too much: we don’t really use it much in this post.
+Don’t worry about [AngularJS] too much: we don’t really use it much in this post.
 I just like to have it kicking around in my project to deliver a reactive, keeps-you-on-the-edge client-side experience for other parts of the project which we won’t discuss.

-Browse to `http://localhost:3000/ and click around.
+Browse to `http://localhost:3000/` and click around.

 Also, set up your Postgres instance as you’d like it.
 Let’s say for this post,

 there’s a database called `youramazingpostgresdb` which lives at `localhost`.

-Connecting to Postgres from Meteor
+### Connecting to Postgres from Meteor

 do this would be to write a Postgres driver / connector for Meteor, but that

 ### Connecting to Postgres from Node

 It wasn’t obvious how to download and use `npm` packages together with Meteor

 so I don’t apply his Ubuntu PATH hack below.

-pg.
+And in `server/server.coffee`, we require `pg`.
 While we’re at it, let’s specify the connection string as well.

-Set up a notification channel on Postgres
+### Set up a notification channel on Postgres

 Log in to Postgres, and create a dummy table.

 We create a notification function that spits out a JSON structure that

 … which we call whenever the table `foo` does a row insert.

-Register Meteor (Node, really) for table inserts
+### Register Meteor (Node, really) for table inserts

 Okay, just as the post shows us, we use `pg.connect` to register a watcher,

-pg included for use with Meteor in a slightly
+being mindful that we’ve got a `pg` included for use with Meteor in a slightly

-different way than normal. (as a side note, you might find js2coffee useful
+different way than normal. (as a side note, you might find [js2coffee] useful

 Let’s mirror the Postgres table `foo` with a Meteor Collection called `Foos`.

 ### It works! … Sorta.

 Start Meteor again if it’s not already running…

-psql insert something into your table `foo`…
+… and on `psql` insert something into your table `foo`…

 … and you’ll see a notification like this on the server console.